lspatial/muldiffusion_sar2opt/README.md

 - `gdifdataset.py` - Main data access interface with DataLoader
 - `pixels2text.py` - Pixel and text encoding utilities
 - `retrievePixVal.py` - Pixel-level unique value retrieval

+Using this code, we partition the original images into 224×224 non-overlapping patches to balance computational efficiency and spatial context.
+After removing patches with excessive missing data, cloud coverage, or registration artifacts, we obtained approximately 29,400 valid patch pairs, split 90/10 for training and testing using a spatial splitting strategy.

 ### 2. `figs/` - Documentation Figures